 Between the Notes

-‘Music is the space between the notes.’
-Claude Debussy (1862–1918) An overriding issue for many students is the need for ‘breathing space’ during performance.
+An overriding issue for many students is the need for ‘breathing space’ during a performance.
 This is seemingly such an obvious point, but it’s one which is often challenging to put into practice.
-Space can be created in many ways; both in the approach to a performance as…
+Space can be created in many ways; both in the approach to a performance as well as actually between notes and phrases of a…